msaharan/dsaiengineering/search_and_ranking/search_and_ranking_demo/README.md

 - Swap the synthetic data for your own catalog and query logs (keep the same CSV schemas).
 - Add real spell-correction dictionaries or plug a stronger intent model.
 - Try new features in `search/ranking.py` (e.g., distance, freshness) or new reranking rules in `search/business_rules.py`.
-- Replace the fallback regressor with `XGBRanker` by installing with `uv sync --extra semantic`.
-- Enable semantic ANN retrieval (faiss if available; otherwise fallback) via `--semantic`.
-- Fine-tune a dual encoder using the stub in `search/dual_encoder.py` (requires `--extra semantic`).
+- Fine-tune a dual encoder using the stub in `search/dual_encoder.py` (requires transformer deps).

 ## Data schema
 - `catalog.csv`: `item_id,name,description,cuisine,price_range,rating,popularity,is_vegan_friendly,delivery_time_minutes`